Greek Titan Atlas – Origin Story, Powers & Symbols

 In the story, Hercules seeks the help of Atlas to fetch golden apples from the gardens of the Hesperides.
 The apples belonged to the goddess Hera, and they were fiercely guarded by both the Hesperides and the hundred-headed beast, Ladon.

 Seeing how difficult the task might prove, Hercules solicited the help of Atlas.
 However, Atlas could not leave his post, least he risked having the sky collapsing into the Earth.
 So Atlas came up with a brilliant idea.
 The Titan asked Hercules to take his place and carry the sky atop his head, while he, Atlas, would go fetch those golden apples.
 The myth states that Hercules did exactly that.
 Although, some sections of the myth state that Hercules may have had some slight help from the goddess Athena.

 In any case, for the brief period of time that Atlas was getting those golden apples, the person responsible for carrying the world on his shoulders was none other than the demigod Hercules.

 After acquiring the apples, Atlas felt very much reluctant to resume his responsibility of having the sky atop his shoulders.
 Come to think of it, who would want to have the heavens perched on their shoulders?

-Therefore, it took a lot of convincing and trickery from Hercules to have Atlas performing his duties again.
+Therefore, it took a lot of convincing and trickery from Hercules to have Atlas return to performing his duties again.
 Hercules asked Atlas to temporarily hold the sky so that he, Hercules, could go grab a a soft pillow to ease the burden on his shoulders.
-The moment Atlas switched places with Hercules, Hercules sped off with the golden apples, leaving Atlas to what he used to do – that is, carrying the heavens.
+The moment Atlas switched places with Hercules, Hercules sped off with the golden apples to Mycenae, leaving Atlas to what he used to do – that is, carrying the heavens.

 Depictions and Important Symbols of Atlas